yighy/Pantograph/README.md

 - Import an image as a new layer, positioned before it is applied.
 - Floating reference image window — movable, resizable, colour-pickable.
 - Eyedropper, colour history, HSB picker.
 - Fullscreen: everything goes but the floating button, its satellites and the state chips — which is still a complete set of controls.
+A path or selection in progress keeps its commands, since nothing else can finish it.
 - Export as PNG.

 ## Building